 You have a “social muscle.”
 It is not exactly shaped like your bicep, and it can be under-used or even atrophied, but the idea is that you must build this muscle through action.
 Make yourself visible.
 Allow yourself to be vulnerable.

-Go back to basic (old school) communication skills: smile, compliment, connect glances.
-Hold the door for someone and say “hello”.
+Go back to basic (old school) communication skills: smile, compliment, and connect glances.
+Hold the door for someone and say “hello.”
 These are highly effective ways to strengthen your sociability muscle.
 Thinking you have to meet your best friend for life in the first weeks of college is unrealistic.
 Make it your goal to simply converse and be available.

 You have the internal strength to overcome these never-before-experienced feelings of homesickness.
 You are being challenged, and that’s okay.